1.1. Surface Wi

 - Current resolution cannot represent the internal circulations of convective systems and empirical rules relating instability to gusts do not work in all cases.

 - Gusts can be as much as 2 to 3 times the mean wind speed, but this depends on stability of the atmosphere and roughness of the surface.
-Users should consider local effects (e.g. funneling, particularly in stable conditions, katabatic flow, CAPE, CAPE-shear and convective activity).
+Users should consider local effects (e.g. funnelling, particularly in stable conditions, katabatic flow, CAPE, CAPE-shear and convective activity).

 - There can be an unrealistic localised reduction in gustiness over a relatively short distance over water (~2 grid lengths).
-Strong gusts could be underestimated just offshore (lake or sea) when the wind is blowing off the land.
+Strong gusts may be underestimated just offshore (lake or sea) when the wind is blowing off the land.

+1.1.6.
 Winds related to Intense Extra-tropical Cyclones

-More extreme extra-tropical cyclones can give rise to swathes of damaging winds.
-Verification using many case studies has shown that in both cases both the mean winds and the gusts are quite well predicted, on average.
-That is to say if the cyclone shape, central pressure and pressure gradients are well-forecast, then so are the winds, in general.
-There is no clear evidence to suggest that extreme cyclones are under- or over-deepened on average, though some case studies show that the onset of the phase of most rapid deepening can sometimes come a little too late (meaning, for a standard eastward-moving low, a little too far east).
+More extreme extra-tropical cyclones can give rise to swathes of damaging winds (Fig 9.3.6).
+Verification using many case studies has shown that in most cases both the mean winds and the gusts are reasonably well predicted, on average.
+That is to say if the cyclone shape, central pressure and pressure gradients are well-forecast, then in general so are the winds.
+There is also no clear evidence to suggest that extreme cyclones are under- or over-deepened on average, though some case studies show that the onset of the phase of most rapid deepening can sometimes come a little too late (meaning, for a standard eastward-moving low, a little too far east).
 In turn this tends to mean that the onset of very strong winds may actually be further west than predicted, but conversely those very strong winds may actually not extend as far east as in model output.
 A particularly difficult strong wind swathe to predict is the one associated with the rare phenomena known as the "sting jet".
 Evidence from a few cases suggests that IFS gusts are not biased but are representative of the real gusts experienced during a sting jet event.
 However because this phenomena is intrinsically difficult to predict, and because the damage swathe associated with it is narrow, and typically short-lived, one has to expect large errors in forecasts for specific locations in potential sting jet scenarios.
 Because of these factors and the often finely balanced nature of extreme cyclogenesis events (that relate to sting jets) one must expect some jumpiness in wind forecasts in these situations, even at relatively short ranges.
 This is particularly true for HRES but also, sometimes, for the ENS.
 Nonetheless, the ENS can help a great deal with highlighting the intrinsic uncertainty in gust forecasts in very cyclogenetic situations.
-Users are also encouraged to make use of the cyclone database products when dealing with strong winds related to cyclogenesis events.
+Users are also encouraged to make use of the cyclone database products also extratropical cyclone diagrams when dealing with strong winds related to cyclogenesis events.
 These products were designed, in part, with that particular use in mind.

 - yellow zone: the warm jet or conveyor within the warm sector and/or at the cold front.